Please find here a selection of 17 years FESTIVAL OF LIGHTS Berlin:

 We are pleased that a special edition of the FESTIVAL OF LIGHTS took place this year as well.
 85 locations were offered by 51 artists from 12 countries with the support of over 60 partners all over Berlin.
 Here you can see our preparations for the 16th festival.

-In the course of the brand relaunch of the city, Berlin has among other things get a new logo: the bear!
-The logo was sent on a glowing tour as part of the FESTIVAL OF LIGHTS, opened by the Governing Mayor Michael Müller at the Rotes Rathaus.
-The campaign could then be seen all over Berlin on a total of 12 buildings in the form of artistic video mappings and projections.
-With that, the bear visited all districts of Berlin.
-The FESTIVAL OF LIGHTS team is proud to have provided the framework for this significant event!
+In the course of the brand relaunch of the city, Berlin got, among other things, a new logo: the bear!
+The logo was sent on a luminous tour as part of the FESTIVAL OF LIGHTS, opened by the Governing Mayor Michael Müller at the Rotes Rathaus.
+Afterwards, the campaign could be seen throughout Berlin on a total of 12 buildings in the form of artistic video mappings and projections.
+Thus, the bear visited all districts of Berlin.
+The Festival of Lights team is proud to have provided the framework for this significant event!

-In prime location at Kurfürstendamm, Berlin’s prestigious address with worldwide prominence, FÜRST represents a glamorous architectural statement and a public city square.
-The Festival of Lights highlights the transformation from the former Kudamm Karree to the FÜRST in an artistic way.
+In a prime location on Kurfürstendamm, Berlin’s prestigious address with worldwide renown, FÜRST is a glamorous architectural statement and public city square.
+The FESTIVAL OF LIGHTS makes the transformation from the former Kudamm Karree to the FÜRST visible in an artistic way.
 The impressive new building becomes the scene of a 3D video production and towers high above the City West.
 In addition to architectural effects, impressions of the new building and its facets can be seen – from gastronomy to co-working space to shopping experiences.

 Berlin Decks 2020

 We have created a video show that plays with the past of the former Thyssen-Krupp factory premises, shapes and colors.
 The facades become a gateway to the past and future of the future campus.